Fix Chrome's Safe Browsing feature blocking some downloads in the browser

 If you rely on those, it is better to keep it turned on considering that this impacts other security features such as phishing protection as well.

 Note also that Chrome will display a "This type of file can harm your computer.
 Do you want to keep [filename] anyway?" warning even if you have disabled the protection feature under privacy.

-If you happen to open the downloads page by loading chrome://downloads/# you will notice that the files are listed here including an option to "recover [the] malicious file".
+If you happen to open the downloads page by loading chrome://downloads/# you will notice that the files are listed there including an option to "recover [the] malicious file".
 If you do that, the file is restored on the system so that it becomes available one it.